ahawkins/hawkins.io/_posts/2011-11-21-reviewing_rails3_in_action.md

 is where Rails really shines through.
 It's so easy to return objects in XML or JSON.
 The author users JSON of course, then easily shows you can serve back XML if you are crazy enough.
 He also covers how to rate limit it.
-The Rspec tests read very nicely.
+The RSpec tests read very nicely.
 The chapter also shows how to create versioned API's by using namespace.
 This chapter is very well put together overall and shows Rail's real strenghts.
 The author left one thing out: The params parser.
 It would've been nice to create an